 Changes in eelgrass (upper row) and bladder wrack density and epiphyte biomass with increasing eutrophication.

-Pictures by Nanna Rask (Funen County) and Georg Martin (University of Tartu).
+Photos by Nanna Rask (Funen County) and Georg Martin (University of Tartu).

-Depth distribution of eelgrass in Danish waters in 1908 (green boxes) and in 1996-98 (yellow boxes).
+Depth distribution of eelgrass in five different stations within Danish waters in 1908 (green boxes) and in 1996-98 (yellow boxes).
 The cross in the Holckenhavn site means that eelgrass has disappeared completely (redrawn from Madsen et al. 2001).